fwbrasil/activate/README.md

 Entity       | VARCHAR(50) | VARCHAR2(50)
 Enumeration  | VARCHAR(20) | VARCHAR2(20)

-* Always add a column "ID" of type VARCHAR2 (50) tables of authorities.
+* Always add a column "ID" to entities.
 * The table name is the name of the entity class.
 * The type AbstractInstant (JodaTime) follows the mapemanento of type Date.